-The BFSU and modifying factors applied to the estimation process have been completed to Bankable Feasibility Study level to a \pm 10% accuracy.
-Product prices, grades, recoveries, mining parameters and cost provided in the mining study are used to identify economically mineable blocks to be included in the Ore Reserve estimate.
-The updated mining schedule and Ore Reserve is technically achievable, economically viable and robust to variations in long term product pricing.
+The KMS BFS costs and modifying factors applied to the estimation process have been completed to Bankable Feasibility Study level to a \pm 10% accuracy1.
+Product prices, grades, recoveries, mining parameters and costs contained in the study are used to identify economically mineable blocks to be included in the Ore Reserve estimate.
+The mining schedule and Ore Reserve is technically achievable, economically viable and robust and has been tested to variations in long term product pricing, operating costs and capital costs. (refer Figure 1 below).

-The Project is based on a staged development strategy to materially reduce pre-development capital, lower construction risk and increase revenues by focusing on a substantial increase in zircon production:
+The Project is based on a staged development strategy to reduce pre-development capital, lower construction risk and simplify and reduce operating risk by the following staged approach:

-- Stage 1: Single Mining Unit Plant (MUP) and processing plant underpinning a 10.4Mtpa mining operation and 1,085 dry tph feed rate to the wet concentration plant. - Stage 2: Duplication in Year 5 of Stage 1 mining and processing circuits underpinning a 20.8 Mtpa mining operation and 2,170 dry tph feed rate to the wet concentration plant.
+- Stage 1: Single Mining Unit Plant (MUP) and processing plant underpinning a 10.4Mtpa mining operation and 1,085 dry tph rougher feed rate to the wet concentration plant. - Stage 2: Duplication in Year 5 of Stage 1 mining and processing circuits underpinning a 20.8 Mtpa mining operation and 2,170 dry tph rougher feed rate to the wet concentration plant.